eraser-dev/eraser/README.md

 When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
 Simply follow the instructions provided by the bot.
 You will only need to do this once across all repos using our CLA.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Support

+### How to file issues and get help
+This project uses GitHub Issues to track bugs and feature requests.
+Please search the [existing issues](https://github.com/Azure/eraser/issues) before filing new issues to avoid duplicates.
+For new issues, file your bug or feature request as a new Issue.

+The Eraser maintainers will respond to the best of their abilities.

+### Microsoft Support Policy
+Eraser is an open source project that is [**not** covered by the Microsoft Azure support policy].

+Support for this project is limited to the resources listed above.

 ## Trademarks